skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 _Keep in mind that a development build often will produce different output than the production build.
-If looking to see exactly what will be produced in production make sure to run in production mode._
+If looking to see exactly what will be produced in production make sure to run in production mode when using the bundle analyzer._

 ### "Enabling" tree shaking with webpack